 Most dog owners ensure that their pets eat the right type of food and get enough exercise.
 This doesn’t mean that their dogs will not develop or reduce the risks of different types of heart diseases.

-What is DCM in Canines?
+What is Dilated Cardiomyopathy in Dogs?

-What is cardiomyopathy in dogs?
+What is dilated cardiomyopathy in dogs?
 Most often dog owners are not aware of this condition.
 Cardiomyopathy in dog affects the heart muscles in dogs.
 This reduces the pumping ability and weakens contractions of the heart.

 DCM in dogs is an enlarged heart.
 The heart doesn’t function properly in this condition.
 Both the lower and upper chambers of the heart are affected.
 Mostly one side of the heart is more severely affected than the other side.

-The heart chambers enlarge in dilative cardiomyopathy in dogs.
+The heart chambers enlarge in dilated cardiomyopathy in dogs.
 Congestive heart failure develops due to this condition.
 In congestive heart failure, the heart is unable to pump a sufficient amount of blood.
 This causes an increase in pressure.
 The pressure will result in the fluid leaking out from the lungs and other places of the body.

 Breathing is hindered with the accumulation of fluids in and around the lungs.
 This prevents the movement of oxygen into the bloodstream.
 With congestive heart failure, dogs start taking short and quick breaths.
 The dogs do it in an attempt to get enough oxygen to their body.
 The lack of oxygen and difficulty in breathing will prevent the dog from exercising and recovering from this condition.